stephenony/Cafe-Menu/README.md

 This repository is used as a practice file for the Git tutorial, on https://www.w3schools.com

 # About
-This repository is built by following laid down steps in the tutorial. @w3schools
+This repository is built by following step by step guidelines from Git tutorial @w3schools

 Code Editor used: Notepad.